galbacarys/galbacarys.github.io-old/_posts/2017-10-27-to-skin-a-cat-part-deux.md

   // `flow` is available in many functional programming libraries.
 It just
   // takes the output of the first function and plugs it into the second, etc.
   // Note that your favorite lodash-flavored library might do something
-  // different, but the basic semantics are avaialable.
+  // different, but the basic semantics are available.
   _.flow(getThingPublic(id), updateValue, saveThingPublic, res)([req.id]);
 }
 ```